-Invoice factoring is commonly referred as accounts receivable factoring, accounts receivable financing and sometimes known as debtor finance.
-Invoice Factoring is when a business sells its accounts receivable (invoices) to a third party (factoring company) at a discount.
-Factoring company provides cash advances upfront to business against assignment of the account receivables.
+Invoice factoring is commonly referred as accounts receivable factoring, accounts receivable financing or debtor finance.
+Invoice Factoring occurs when a business sells its accounts receivable (invoices) to a third party (eg. factoring companies) at a discount.
+Factoring companies provide cash advance to businesses against assignment of the account receivables.
 The factoring company then takes over the task of collecting the receivables as and when they fall due.
 A business will sometimes factor its receivable assets to meet its present and immediate cash needs.
-It might also factor their invoices to mitigate their credit risk.

 How do you begin financing your invoices?